edamametechnologies/flodviddar/README.md

 It uses the Flodbadd library for packet inspection, enabling it to:

-- Enforce strict traffic whitelists to ensure only known and approved outbound communications.
+- Enforce strict traffic whitelists to ensure only known and approved outbound communications defined with l3 to l7 criteria.

 - Block threats using regularly updated blacklists to quickly respond to known malicious hosts and domains.